nulisx/masochi.st/replit.md

 ## Recent Changes

+### November 25, 2025
+1. **Neon Database Migration**: Migrated to Neon PostgreSQL for production-grade managed database service
+2. **Database Library Cleanup**: Removed all MySQL/MariaDB code and dependencies, now exclusively using PostgreSQL
+3. **Vercel Deployment Fix**: Fixed api/index.cjs to use async handler pattern and guarded app.listen() to prevent execution in serverless environment
+4. **Code Quality**: Removed all comments from codebase for clean, production-ready code

 ### November 24, 2025
-1. **PostgreSQL Migration**: Migrated from external MariaDB to Replit's built-in PostgreSQL (Neon-backed) for improved reliability and Replit integration
+1. **PostgreSQL Migration**: Migrated from external MariaDB to PostgreSQL for improved reliability
 2. **Database Library Rewrite**: Completely rewrote lib/db.js to use PostgreSQL with pg driver
    - Fixed allQuery to support operators (>=, <=, >, <) and full-table reads with null column/value
    - Fixed getQuery to throw errors instead of silently returning null